 Inside: Decluttering kids’ toys can feel overwhelming because what if you declutter something you end up regretting later?
 After a lot of trial and error – and five kids – I’ve come up with seven rules for decluttering toys that will make the decision-making process so much easier.

 When you take the plunge into minimalism, many books recommend starting with toys if you have kids.
-You’ll see a huge difference which will give you the momentum to continue.
-But when you have multiple kids (especially of different genders), decluttering toys can get complicated fast.
+You’ll see a huge difference which will give you the momentum to continue, or so they say.

-I’ll give you the simple questions that I eventually (after much debate) came up with in order to decide what to toss and what to keep.
+I’ll give you the simple rules that I eventually came up with in order to decide which toys to toss and what to declutter.
 I’ll also show you exactly what remained after we decluttered the first time around.